floriankraemer/floriankraemer.github.io/consulting.markdown

   <div class="service-item">
     <h3>🏗️ Domain-Driven Design (DDD)</h3>
-    <p>Apply DDD principles to structure your application around core business logic, improving alignment with business goals and increasing clarity in your codebase.</p>
+    <p>Apply <a href="/ddd/">DDD</a> principles to structure your application around core business logic, improving alignment with business goals and increasing clarity in your codebase.</p>
   </div>

   <div class="service-item">